, adhocracies (pl) (noun)

 , arithmocracies (pl)

-A form of government in which governmental power results from the group that holds the numerical majority in a state: An arithmocracy
+A form of government in which power results from the group that holds the numerical majority in a country: An arithmocracy

-If an arithmocracy wanted to do away with criticism of the government with the hope of assuring national harmony, should the government get by with passing a law forbidding the media or private citizens from openly challenging all governmental decisions?
+If someone with arithmocracy wants to do away with criticism of the government with the hope of assuring national harmony, it would not get by with passing a law forbidding the media or private citizens from openly challenging any political decisions!

 autocracy (s) (noun)